Allocating experiment audiences

 If you instead use the Stop button to stop an experiment iteration, change the amount of traffic in your experiment audience, then start a new iteration, LaunchDarkly will still reshuffle traffic into new variations.

-Here is an example of running an experiment with variation reassignment disabled: you add an experiment to a flag with three variations: A, B, and C. You roll out the three variations to 6% of the users, while the remaining 94% receives the control, variation A. The control traffic is not part of the experiment nor its analysis.
+Here is an example of running an experiment with variation reassignment disabled: you add an experiment to a flag with three variations: A, B, and C. You roll out the three variations to 6% of contexts, while the remaining 94% receives the control, variation A. The control traffic is not part of the experiment nor its analysis.

 Here is a visualization of the starting traffic allocation, with the control group on the right: